reem-zubdeh/pleasant-paws/README.md

 Using MongoDB Database Tools: in the root directory, restore the "PleasantPawsDB" database files locally with the mongorestore tool.

-If in project root directory, and and mongorestore.exe is present or added to PATH, run this command:
+If in project root directory, and mongorestore.exe is present or added to PATH, run this command:

     mongorestore -d PleasantPawsDB db/PleasantPawsDB